exoad/GTFO-RundownRoulette/README.md

 2. A majority vote can be used to trigger a reroll of the loadout or rundown.
 This can occur either once after the initial randomization or after a failed attempt.
 3. Boosters are optional and not mandatory.
 If a player is unable to bring a specific tier of booster(s), they are allowed to forgo bringing any boosters at all.

-### Blind
+~~### Blind~~

-This mode is very simple and follows similar rules to the **Generic** mode, but instead of everything being randomized, players have the option to decide what they want to choose to remain static and what to remain randomized.
-When you make something static, this is known as *blocking* and everything here can be blocked:
+~~This mode is very simple and follows similar rules to the **Generic** mode, but instead of everything being randomized, players have the option to decide what they want to choose to remain static and what to remain randomized.
+When you make something static, this is known as *blocking* and everything here can be blocked:~~

-1. Primary Weapon
+~~1.
+Primary Weapon
 2. Special Weapon
 3. Tool
 4. Melee
-5. Rundown
+5. Rundown~~

-Here are some common blocking methods:
+~~Here are some common blocking methods:~~

-#### Open Blind
+~~#### Open Blind~~

-This is when players block certain parts or all of their loadout, but the rundown is known later.
-You can also unblock certain areas of the loadout; for example, only blocking guns and melees but not tools.
+~~This is when players block certain parts or all of their loadout, but the rundown is known later.
+You can also unblock certain areas of the loadout; for example, only blocking guns and melees but not tools.~~

-There is a lot of things you can do with this, but it is limited due to potential for meta loadouts when players are allowed to block their entire loadout.
+~~There is a lot of things you can do with this, but it is limited due to potential for meta loadouts when players are allowed to block their entire loadout.~~

-#### Closed Blind
+~~#### Closed Blind~~

-This is when the players block the rundown, but are not blocking certain parts or all of their loadouts which is known later.
+~~This is when the players block the rundown, but are not blocking certain parts or all of their loadouts which is known later.~~

-This is good for relearning or potentially experimenting with a rundown, but it can short due to player's poor decisions on what rundown to go with.
+~~This is good for relearning or potentially experimenting with a rundown, but it can short due to player's poor decisions on what rundown to go with.~~

 ### Auction